Devika-0R/Bike-Sales/README.md

 ## Data cleaning / Data preparation

 In the initial data preparation phase, I performed the folllowing tasks:
-1.Data loading and inspection.
+ 1. Data loading and inspection.
-2.Handling missing values.
+ 2. Handling missing values.
-3.Data cleaninig and formatting.
+ 3. Data cleaninig and formatting.

 ## Explotary data analysis
 EDA involved exploring the sales data to answer key questions. such as,

+- Which products are top sellers?
+- What are the peak sales period?
+- What is the overall sales?

+## Data analysis